Michael Cohen’s Attorneys Met With The Trump Legal Team To Ask About A Pardon

-Attorneys representing President Donald Trump’s former lawyer and fixer Michael Cohen had at least one meeting with Trump’s own legal team, where they inquired about the possibility of arranging a pardon for Cohen, according to a report in The Independent.
-The report is alleging that Cohen’s attorney Stephen Ryan spoke with members of Trump’s legal team, including Rudy Giuliani, Jay Sekulow and Joanna Hendon.
+Attorneys representing President Donald Trump’s former lawyer and fixer Michael Cohen had at least one meeting with Trump’s own legal team, where they inquired about the possibility of arranging a pardon for Cohen, according to a report by The Independent.
+The report is alleging that Cohen’s attorney, Stephen Ryan, spoke with members of Trump’s legal team, including Rudy Giuliani, Jay Sekulow, and Joanna Hendon.
 Furthermore, the topics and circumstances of those conversations are now subject to congressional investigation.

 The report came out shortly after a sweeping inquiry was announced by House Judiciary Committee Chairman Jerrold Nadler (D-NY) in which he will seek documents from 81 close associates of Trump, including two of his children, officials with his family business the Trump Organization, and various figures in the administration.